We just released ECSY v0.4 and ECSY-THREE v0.1!

 and Entity

-classes (ECSYThreeWorld and ECSYThreeEntity) which provides some helpers to interact with three.js' Object3Ds
+classes (ECSYThreeWorld and ECSYThreeEntity), which provide some helpers to interact with three.js' Object3D

 The main helper you will be using is Entity.addObject3DComponent(Object3D, parent)

-reference, as well as adding extra tag components to indentify the type of Object3D
+reference, as well as adding extra tag components to identify the type of Object3D

 we are adding.